Noncommutative Bohnenblust--Hille inequalities: Bohr's radius phenomenon on quantum Boolean cubes

 \begin{thm} For any $1\le d\le n$ and any $\cF_n$ of the four classes of functions (1-4) listed above, we have

 \end{thm}

-\begin{proof} The first inequality is trivial, as $\cF_n$ maybe viewed as a subset of $\cF^q_n$ with all the relevant structures (norm, degree etc.) preserved.
-To prove the second inequality, one may argue as in the classical setting e.g. in \cite{defant18bohr} using noncommutative Bohnenblust--Hille inequalities \eqref{ineq:quantum bh}.
-But there is a more direct argument as we have used in the proof of Theorem \ref{thm:quantum bh}.
-The idea is, again, to reduce the problem to the classical Boolean cubes.
+\begin{proof} The first inequality is trivial, as $\cF_n$ can be viewed as a subset of $\cF^q_n$ with all the relevant structures (norm, degree etc.) preserved.
+In fact, for any $f:\{-1,1\}^n\to \real$ with Fourier expansion